0xSpaceShard/starknet-hardhat-plugin/README.md

 ### Important note
 - `BigInt` is used because `felt` may be too big for javascript.
 Use it like `BigInt("10")` or, since ES2020, like `10n`.
 - All function names, argument names and return value names should be referred to by the names specified in contract source files.
+- The argument of `getContractFactory` is the name or the path of the source of the target contract:
+  - the extension can be omitted const `starknet.getContractFactory("MyContract")`
+  - if providing a path, it should be relative to the project root `starknet.getContractFactory("contracts/MyContract")`

 ```typescript
 import { expect } from "chai";